IvanOmelchenkoIP/OS-Courses/Course-2/Marked-Exercises-4/task-1/README.md

 **Correct answer:** modified

-## Task 3 - Fill in the comparison table about VMS and Linux
+## Question 2 - Fill in the comparison table about VMS and Linux

 | Aspect                  | VAX/VMS                    | Linux                         |
 |-------------------------|----------------------------|-------------------------------|